 Vermont’s Spring Turkey Hunting Starts Soon

 It’s almost time for spring turkey hunting in Vermont.
-Youth spring turkey hunting weekend is April 25 and 26 this year, and the regular spring turkey season is May 1-31.
+Youth and novice turkey hunting weekend is April 24 and 25 this year, and the regular spring turkey season is May 1-31.

-A shotgun or archery equipment may be used in the youth or regular spring turkey hunting seasons.
-Shot size must be no larger than #2 and no smaller than #8.
+A shotgun or archery equipment may be used to hunt turkeys.
+Shot size must be no larger than #2.